levrules/mod-promo-codes/README.md

 ```
 2. Re-run cmake and run a clean build of AzerothCore.
 3. Restart the server to apply the changes.
+4. ClientSide must be installed in the patch
+5. Include the file `ClientSide/Interface/FrameXML/Custom_PromoCode/Custom_PromoCode.xml` in the file `Interface/FrameXML/FrameXML.toc`

+> [!CAUTION]
+## Please note!
+- To display information correctly, change the text in the `acore_string` table.

+- Display in the frame occurs only by the PROMO keyword

 ## Usage
 Players can redeem promo codes by using the following command in chat: